AlexiaDelorme/project-cookbook/testing/TESTING.md

 ![Ingredient Field 2](issues/ingredient-field-2.png)

 To solve this issue I introduced a function to prevent the user from adding a new field to the list if the previous field was still empty.
-I created two anonymous functions, one for the ingredients list and one for the instructions list but bother are identical.
+I created two anonymous functions, one for the ingredients list and one for the instructions list but both are identical.

 I have created a div with class of `.add-item-error` which is hidden when the page loads.
 If the user clicks the button to input a new field to the list while the previous existing field is empty, it will display this div and warn the user that is not possible do so.